nightbot/docs/commands/variables/time.md

 Title: Time
 */

-The time variable prints the current time in a selected locale.
+The time variable prints the current time in a selected timezone.

 ## Normal Usage